DARusrus/The-Quadra-Quant/README.md

 ## ✨ What Is This?

 > **A fully interactive benchmarking suite** that pits two quantization strategies — `Q4_K_M` (standard 4-bit) vs `IQ4_XS` (importance-matrix optimized 4-bit) — against each other across **three cognitive tasks**, on two state-of-the-art open-source LLMs.
+>

-No API keys.
+> No API keys.
 No paid services.
-100% open-source, running on free Kaggle/HuggingFace GPUs.
+100% open-source, running on free Kaggle / HuggingFace GPUs.

 <br/>